ttab/elephant-repository/README.md

 #### Restoring documents

 When a restore is initiated a system locked document row is created in documents (system_state == "restoring").
 This is not reflected in the eventlog, but all the restored document versions and status updates will be, and when the restore is finished a "restore_finished" will be emitted.
 All event log events that result from a restore will have "system_state" set to "restoring" so that they can be ignored by event processors.

+#### Purging documents

+When a document has been deleted the archived information associated with it can be purged.
+This will remove all objects in S3 and clear information about status heads, ACLs, and the document version from the delete record.
+The information that will remain is:

+* UUID and URI of the document
+* Type of the document
+* The time the document was deleted and who deleted it
+* The time the document was purged

+So what remains is the bare-bones information that something existed, and an audit trail related to its removal.